SpiritXIV/Origins-Ascended/README.md

 - Impact: 2

 Powers:
-- High Jump
+- High Jump :
 You naturally jump really high.

-- Insomnia
+- Insomnia:
 You can not sleep, how do you have so much energy?

-- Lava Burn
+- Lava Burn:
 You will burn instantly if you touch lava or fire.

-- Super Mushroom
+- Super Mushroom:
 Mushroom stew give you 3 more food point that usual.

-- Strong Calfs
+- Strong Calfs:
 You can survive fall damage, and you can jump higher.

-- Small Body
+- Small Body:
 You are 60% the size of a normal player.

-- Heavy Body
+- Heavy Body:
 You swim slower in water.
 ___________________________